A semiparametric scale-mixture regression model and predictive recursion maximum likelihood: PR maximum likelihood for regression

 the expected precision (inverse variance) under the distribution with density in \eqref{eq:posterior}.
 Both $\hat\omega_i$ and the constant term depend on $\hat\vbeta$, but not on $\vbeta$.

-We are now ready to state the proposed hybrid PR--EM algorithm.
-The key point is that maximizing $Q_1(\vbeta \mid \hat\vbeta)$ corresponds to a weighted least squares problem, for which an analytic solution is available.
-The proposed algorithm produces a sequence of candidate estimators, $\hat\vbeta^{(t)}$, $t \geq 1$, obtained by iteratively solving this weighted least squares problem, that generally increases $\lpr$ at each iteration.
+We are now ready to state the hybrid PR--EM algorithm.
+As with all EM algorithms, we have written the objective function as a sum of two functions, and the idea is that iteratively maximizing $Q_1$ will generate a sequence of parameter values tending to the maximizer of the the original objective function.
+This is a desirable approach because maximizing $Q_1(\vbeta \mid \hat\vbeta)$ corresponds to a weighted least squares problem, for which an analytic solution is available.
+Justification for the claimed ascent property of PR--EM, which involves some investigation into the $Q_2$ function, is given in Section~\ref{SS:ascent}.